Terrelle Pryor has been a fascinating figure since he was voted the top prep football player in America coming out of high school.

 For the Oakland Raiders, the third round supplemental draft pick is one of the more intriguing players on its roster for much of the same reason he was highly coveted by Ohio State and other top-tier schools — he’s got freakish athleticism and raw skills.

-In the NFL, quarterbacks have to be polished, and that’s what Pryor is missing.
-But it won’t take long before fans of the silver & black begin to clamor for him if things go wrong.
-The fans, as evidenced by the crowd’s reaction during the preseason game against the Detroit Lions, would welcome it.
+In the NFL, quarterbacks have to be polished.
+That’s what Pryor is missing.
+But it won’t take long before fans of the Silver & Black begin to lobby for him to start if things go wrong.
+The vast majority, as evidenced by the crowd’s reaction during the preseason game against the Detroit Lions, would welcome it.

 In limited action in the 2012 preseason, Pryor showed excitement and big-play ability.
 Granted, it was only against vanilla defenses and high-end college level talent, but it still fed the hype that constantly surrounds former Buckeye.
 His most electrifying play was a 59-yard scramble against the Lions that saw him juke and dodge tacklers with the elusiveness of a running back.